 Undergraduate Opportunities in Entomology

-Although Entomology is not available as a major, undergraduate students can learn about Entomology through diverse opportunities in the department.
+Although Entomology is not available as a major, undergraduate students may pursue a minor in Entomology.
 In addition, undergraduates have many opportunities to pursue research in different labs in the Department, either as paid research assistants, as volunteers, or for research credits.
-Students can actively participate in the development of new information on the biology, ecology, and management of insects.

-The Department of Entomology sponsors the Cory Scholarship, which provides up to $1,000 to selected undergraduate students each semester in recognition of their accomplishments within the Department.
-Click the tab below for more details about this opportunity.
+The Entomology Department sponsors the Ernest Cory Undergraduate Scholarship, which provides up to $1,000 to selected undergraduate students each semester in recognition of their research accomplishments within the department.

 After receiving his degree from the Maryland Agricultural College in 1909, Ernest Cory was appointed first as Assistant Entomologist, then in 1914 as Head of the Department of Entomology and Zoology.
 He continued as department head until 1956, focusing his efforts on the introductions of exotic pests and quarantine operations.
 He was also active in the Association of Economic Entomologists, and worked diligently for the union of entomological organizations into the current Entomological Society of America in 1953.
 At his retirement, his family and friends raised funds to establish the Ernest N. Cory Scholarship.